bitterjug/elm-wpc/readme.markdown

     in the model -- but we ought to according to TEA.

     So what if we store the current scroll info in the model?

+    Then we can use it if the load is triggered by a click.
+IF the load is triggered by a scroll event, we actually have the current scroll top.

+    When loading a new url, and backfilling earlier etnries, we dont know what the scroll offset and height are.
+But since no scrolling has happened yet, `scrollTop` is 0.

+    `scrollToEntry` tries to calculate the hight of a given item in the stack after scrolling.

 - [ ] Now we appear to have a bug where you can scroll quick down past the last `card-height` pixels and arrive at the bottom without being spotted by an